Labour Division

 Responsibility of Workers

-Without a defined mode of the bearing of responsibility, the workers would not be bound to implement the proposed productivity.
+Without a defined method of bearing responsibility, workers would not be bound to implement their proposed productivity.
 In this way, their declarations in favour of the work competition would be exaggerated, and operating results could not follow them.

-Each worker needs to bear responsibility for his work, and since his work is non-alienable from the work of the collective, he thus also bears responsibility for the productivity of the collective.
+Each worker needs to bear responsibility for their work, and since their work is non-alienable from the work of the collective, they thus also bear responsibility for the productivity of the collective.
 The level of responsibility assumed by a worker may be set by the coefficient of responsibility.

-Let it be assumed that the average coefficient of responsibility gets the value of number 1 (one).
-Let it be assumed that the interval between minimal and maximal responsibility is from 0.1 to 10.
-The responsibility set by the value equal to 0.1 would be the minimal, and that set by number 10 would be the maximal responsibility.
+Let it be assumed that the average coefficient of responsibility gets the value of 1 (one).
+Let it be assumed that the interval between the minimal and maximal responsibility is 0.1 to 10.
+The responsibility set by the value equal to 0.1 would be the minimum, and that set by number 10 would be the maximum responsibility.
 Enterprises may set a separate minimal coefficient of responsibility for each individual work post.

-Let each worker set the level of his responsibility that he may assume for his work and for the work of the collective expressed by coefficient.
+Let each worker set the level of their responsibility that they may assume for their work and for the work of the collective expressed by the coefficient.
 Such responsibility must be at least the same or higher than the minimally established responsibility for a concrete work post.
-A higher coefficient of responsibility needs to render a higher work competition for performing the work on a specific work post, and vice-versa.
+A higher coefficient of responsibility needs to render a higher work competitiveness in the work market for performing work at every public work post, and vice-versa.

-Total gross quantity of past labour points of all workers in the commune needs to be equal to the realized cash profit of the commune.
-With the rise of productivity in the economy the workers will also realize a larger cash profit, and will thereby also acquire a larger quantity of past labour income-based points for distribution.
-And vice-versa, when losses occur in the economy the workers lose their past labour income-based points.
+The total gross quantity of past labour points of all workers in the commune needs to be equal to the realized cash profit of the commune.
+With the rise in productivity in the economy, workers will also realize a larger cash profit, and will thereby also acquire a larger quantity of past labour points for distribution.
+And vice-versa, when losses occur in the economy the workers lose past labour points.

-Enterprises in non-economic sectors, such as administration, possibly health care, education and other activities proclaimed as such by the commune through its leaders and the assembly, do not realize direct income on the market.
+Enterprises in non-profit sectors, such as administration, possibly health care, education and other activities proclaimed as such by the commune through its leaders and the assembly, do not realize direct income in the market.
 Instead, they realize it on the basis of appropriations from the commune’s revenue.

-In non-economic enterprises, the measure of the operating result value needs to be based on the realized productivity in the function of the quantity and quality of operating results.
-The work quality needs to be expressed by evaluation of satisfaction of the service user.
-A higher grade received from the service user will be an equivalent to a higher cash profit of economic enterprises.
-In this way, non-economic enterprises will get the measure for productivity of, and responsibility for the business activity.
+In non-profit companies, the measure of the operating result value needs to be based on realized productivity in the function of the quantity and quality of operating results.
+The work quality needs to be expressed by a satisfaction evaluation form of the service user.
+A higher grade received from the service user will be equivalent to a higher cash profit of economic enterprises.
+In this way, non-profit companies will have a measure for productivity of, and responsibility for the business activity.

-The system needs to fully equalize the measure of success in the business activity of economic and non-economic enterprises.
-By applying mathematical coefficients, it is possible to compare the cash profit of the economy and the realized productivity of the non-economy expressed in any magnitude, including the assessment of productivity.
+The system needs to fully equalize the measure of success in the business activity of profit and non-profit companies.
+By applying mathematical coefficients, it is possible to compare the revenue of the profit economy and the realized productivity of the non-profit companies expressed in any magnitude, including the assessment of productivity.

-All unemployed inhabitants will also have some sort of a C-responsibility set by the leaders and adopted by the assembly of the commune.
-They can on this basis get or lose the past labour points but in smaller quantity than workers in production.
+All unemployed inhabitants will also have some sort of a C-responsibility set by leaders and adopted by the assembly of the commune.
+They can, on this basis, receive or lose past labour points but in a smaller quantity than workers in production.
 In this way, the entire population of the commune will bear responsibility for the commune's productivity.

-Once the quantity is known of the past labour points that each enterprise realize or lose as a whole, then distribution or deduction will be carried out proportionately to the coefficients of responsibility.
-By applying the computer technology in the period of accounting, the distribution of past labour income-based points as well as their deduction can be quickly and simply calculated for un unlimited number of workers by the formula:
+Once the quantity of past labour points that each enterprise realize or lose as a whole is known, then distribution or deduction of these points will be carried out proportionately to the coefficients of responsibility of workers.
+By applying the computer technology in the period of accounting, the distribution of past labour points as well as their deduction can be quickly and simply calculated for an unlimited number of workers by the formula:

 C-respons.-1 : C-respons.-2 : C-respons.-3 : …. : C-respons.-n

-Then a computer technology can quickly and easily produce the results in the form of:
+Then computer technology can quickly and easily produce the results in the form of:

 Worker-1 = +/- Quantity of Points-1,